The new feature documentary film Milked uncovers the disturbing reality of New Zealand’s dairy farming industry.

-Milked, a new documentary film following the journey of activist Chris Huriwai, is set to expose the “whitewash” of New Zealand’s multibillion-dollar dairy industry.
+The documentary film follows the journey of activist Chris Huriwai as he exposes the “whitewash” of New Zealand’s multibillion-dollar dairy industry.
 From a land of no cows to becoming the national pride of New Zealand, the movie chronicles the industry’s rise and ongoing cover-up of its environmental, ethical, and health impact.

 Behind-the-scenes reality of New Zealand’s dairy fairytale

 Co-producer and presenter Chris Huriwai embarks on an investigation across Aotearoa, the Māori name for New Zealand, focusing on the destructive impact animal farming is having on the environment.
 But quite soon into the Milked team’s investigation into the reality of livestock farming in New Zealand, Huriwai realises that dairy, which New Zealand is the world’s largest exporter of, was the “story to tell”.

 “We originally planned to investigate the environmental and health impacts of all animal agriculture in Aotearoa but once we got further into researching, it was obvious that dairy was the story to tell,” shared director and producer Amy Taylor.
 “And with dairy giant Fonterra inviting Chris to meet with them and then backing out, we became even more curious about what was going on.”

 In the film, Huriwai is joined by high-profile names in the environmental movement, conducting interviews with renowned primatologist and conservationist Dr. Jane Goodall, as well as Suzy Amis Cameron, the former actress turned environmentalist married to Avatar filmmaker James Cameron.

 Keegan Kuhn, the co-director of the award-winning documentary Cowspiracy, which first exposed to the global cinematic stage the link between animal meat production and climate change, also features in Milked.
 Both Suzy Cameron and Kuhn are executive producers for this film.